Weakly--exceptional quotient singularities

-Assume first that $\tau$ (an element of $\hat{H}$ interchanging the rulings) does not exist.
-Then it can be seen that in order for $G$ to be transitive, both $H_{1}$ and $H_{2}$ need to be transitive: If $H_{1}$ is intransitive, then (in the matrix presentation of \proj{3}) the rows of \proj{3} give invariant lines, i.e.
+Assume first that $\bar{G}$ does not interchange the rulings.
+Then it can be seen that in order for $G$ to be irreducible, both $H_{1}$ and $H_{2}$ need to be irreducible: if $H_{1}$ is not irreducible, then (in the matrix presentation of \proj{3}) the ``rows'' of \proj{3} produce invariant lines, i.e.

 are invariant subspaces.
-Similarly, if $H_{2}$ is intransitive, then there exist $H$--invariant lines corresponding to the columns of the matrix, i.e.
+Similarly, if $H_{2}$ is not irreducible, then there exist $H$-invariant lines corresponding to the ``columns'' of \proj{3}, i.e.

 are invariant subspaces.
-Even when both $H_{i}$ are transitive, $G$ can still be intransitive, as illustrated in Examples~\ref{eg:intrans} and~\ref{eg:trans}.
-However, this is essentially the only configuration where this happens.
+Even when both $H_{i}$ are irreducible, $G$ can still fail to be irreducible, but this can only occur if both $H_{i}$ are dihedral groups, with their order $2$ elements coupled (see the end of Section~\ref{sect:quadric-action}).